 Disney Sued Over ‘Crimson Tide’

-LOS ANGELES (AP) _ A lawsuit claims the Walt Disney Co. and others stole a writer’s idea for the hit movie ``Crimson Tide.″
+LOS ANGELES (AP) _ A writer who says he shopped his 1989 screenplay about a nuclear missile crisis all over Hollywood sued the Walt Disney Co.
+Monday, claiming it stole his idea for the hit movie ``Crimson Tide.″

 Disney had no immediate comment, a spokesman said.